Alfresco/alfresco-ng2-components/docs/extensibility.md

 ## Replacing default form widgets with custom components

-This is a short walkthrough on replacing a standard `Text` widget with a custom component for all Alfresco Activiti forms rendered within `<activiti-form>` component.
+This is a short walkthrough on replacing a standard `Text` widget with a custom component for all APS forms rendered within `<adf-form>` component.

-First let's create a simple Alfresco Activiti form with `Text` widgets:
+First let's create a simple APS form with `Text` widgets:

 ![default text widget](docassets/images/text-default-widget.png)